HPT UK A4C

 Is there a non-surgical treatment?

-No. Whilst a surgical parathyroidectomy is the only cure for PHPT; Cinacalcet is now licensed in the UK as treatment to reduce calcium levels back to normal range (although this does not help kidney and bone disease), as a holding measure prior to surgery or in the small number of patients that are considered not fit enough for surgery.
+No. Whilst a surgical parathyroidectomy is the only cure for PHPT, Cinacalcet is licensed as treatment to reduce calcium levels as a holding measure prior to surgery or in the small number of patients that are considered not fit enough for surgery, but does not prevent kidney stones, bone or heart disease).
+It is important to know that cinacalcet also reduces magnesium levels which can bring a host of new symptoms if left unchecked.

-Age should never be a factor used to rule out a parathyroidectomy.
+Age should never be a factor used to rule out primary hyperparathyroidism or the need for a parathyroidectomy.

-Out-of-date literature states that PHPT affects mostly post-menopausal women.
-Leaflets published by Parathyroid UK (formerly Hypopara UK) were in circulation for over a decade reporting that women under fifty with calcium over 3.00mmol/L might benefit from surgery.
-Our group statistics show in fact, that many women have had the disease at least 5-10 years before diagnosis, sadly some even up to 20-30 years, as our chart shows.
+Outdated literature states PHPT affects mostly post-menopausal women.
+Leaflets published by Parathyroid UK (formerly Hypopara UK) were in circulation for over a decade reporting that women under fifty with calcium over 3.00 mmol/L might benefit from surgery.
+Our group statistics show many women had the disease at least 5-10 years before diagnosis, sadly some up to 20-30 years.
+Statistics taken from over 1500 group members in 2018 revealed:

 -